MicrosoftDocs/azure-stack-docs/azure-local/update/azure-update-manager-23h2.md

 - You can view the update status and readiness for each system.
 - You can update multiple systems at the same time.
 - You can view the status of updates while they're in progress.
-- Once complete, you can view the results and history of updates.
+- You can view the results and history of updates, after they're complete.

 ## About readiness checks

 Readiness checks are essential for ensuring that your updates are applied smoothly, that your systems are up-to-date, and that your systems are functioning correctly.
-The results from the update readiness checks are executed *after* the update content is downloaded and *before* the udpate begins to install.
+The results from the update readiness checks are executed *after* the update content is downloaded and *before* the update begins to install.
 You receive the results of these readiness checks from system health checks performed **every 24 hours**.
 There are three types of readiness checks: Critical, Warning, and Informational.

 - **Critical**: Readiness checks that prevent you from applying the update.
 This status indicates issues that must be resolved before proceeding with the update.
 - **Warning**: Readiness checks that also prevent you from applying the update, but you can bypass these using [PowerShell](../update/update-via-powershell-23h2.md#troubleshoot-updates).
 This status indicates potential issues that might not be severe enough to stop the update, but should be addressed to ensure a smooth update process.